katydecorah/instagram-rss-action/README.md

 <!-- START GENERATED OPTIONS -->

 - `yourInstagram`: Required.
 Your Instagram username.
 This is required for authentication with the Instagram API.
 - `listOfInstagrams`: Required.
 Public Instagram usernames comma delimited.
-Example: `nytfood,sohlae,swissmiss`.
 - `fileName`: The name of the JSON feed file name to be written.
 Default: `instagram.json`.
 - `feedTitle`: The title of the RSS feed.
 This will appear as the title of the feed in your RSS reader.
 Default: `Instagram`.
 - `pretty`: Remove hashtags and emoji from captions.
 Default: `true`.